massi-brero/extractor-tool-evaluator/manual.md

 To read and persist the concepts from a goldstandard, you will have to use the _parsegold_ command.
 Then the following tasks will be executed consecutively
 ![Alt Test Run Pipeline](images/goldstandard_pipeline.jpg)

+Details for the pipeline stages:
+1. Start Parsing:
+[...]
+2. Save annotations
+The annotations will be saved to the table _annotations_ [...].
+3. Create TREC file:
+[...]

 The syntax to start the goldstandard process is:
 _parsegold -type craft -input {path-to-folder}  -output {path-with-filename}_